-Learn how to make a delicious homemade Cabernet Ketchup and then cook up this wonderful Toad in the Hole to pair it with!
+Learn how to cook up this wonderful Toad in the Hole with Cabernet Ketchup pair it with!

 Disclosure: This post is sponsored by Tom Gore Vineyards, whose wines are new in LCBO stores in Ontario!
 As always, all opinions are my own.
 Thanks for supporting brands that support Seasons and Suppers.

 Have you ever made your own ketchup?
 It’s a fun project and the results will make you look at ketchup in a whole new way!
 This Cabernet Ketchup recipe comes courtesy of Tom Gore Vineyards and uses their Cabernet Sauvignon.
 Their Cabernet Sauvignon is a lovely dark red wine, with aromas of cherry and currant, notes of leather and tobacco leaf, along with hints of dark chocolate and mocha.
 It is medium bodies and balanced, making it a perfect red wine choice for any occasion.

 The story of Tom Gore Vineyards is inspiring.
 Subtitled “the work of a farmer”, Tom Gore brings a farmer’s perspective to winemaking.
 For Tom Gore, farming is a way of life.
 He tended to his family’s vines since the age of seven, growing grapes for some of the finest winemakers in the region.
 Today, he is excited to venture out with wines of his own.
 His wines demonstrate how their attention to farming impacts the flavours and quality of the wine.
 Tom Gore wines are focused around being approachable, of exceptional quality and have great balance.